junliu724515/case-triage-generative-ai/README.md

 Instructions to deploy the sample app

-# Case Classification and Routing using Salesforce Generative AI, Apex, and Flow
+# Case Classification and Routing using Salesforce Einstein Generative AI, Apex, and Flow

 ## Description

-With the new Generative AI and prompt builder on the platform, leveraging LLMs on Salesforce has become easier and more accessible.
+With the new Einstein Generative AI and prompt builder on the platform, leveraging LLMs on Salesforce has become easier and more accessible.
 This project demonstrates how to use the new AI capabilities to classify and route cases in Salesforce.

 ## Installation